edsu/diary/README.md

 ---

+## 12/21/2022

+Today was an exhausting day.
+I had to clean the floors, which were the cleanest and grässlich but it was done in the end.
+My maid, Wally, prepared the Benedicitine trifoliate dieth and some Manchurian dishes for dinner.
+Meanwhile, my sonship Hegerman was busy dealing with a few minor misdemeanors, together with Diable Eckenstein and Bugenhagen.
+It was so nice to see him disbursing money to help the poor bodderbrains.
+I knew my mayn wasn't going to be able to fix their situations but at least he tried.

 ## 12/20/2022

 Today I went out walking around the city with my friend Letty and it turns out there is a portion of lost history in two districts of the city, known as Cerinthus and Tahpenes.
 The strange thing about it is that these two districts are from different cultures, Cerinthus is Themistocles, and Taupenes is Gibeonite.
 Once we found out the historical information, Letty and I started to distinguish between couples that were still alive today, but look way older.
 We identified an elder couple and asked them if they had any stories to tell us.
 They said to us that Arnold and Glisters had somehow managed to survive, even through the poverty and motheaten conditions.
 We tried to understand why they would stand this sort of adversity, so they told us that they found strength in the companionship of their friends, luckily they had a couple of good ones like Pereny and Pavia, who were down in the city, apparently they used to splice prostitutes to make money.
 But what made them so extraordinary was that they still had enough energy left to continue sharing stories and anecdotes even though their nape got snuffed from being in such cubicles.
 Never have I been so moved about two people's story.
 That is why Letty and I will never forget it.